 Spring is finally here, and so is the outdoor tennis season… and tennis injuries.
 While many recreational and youth tennis players are eager to start practicing their backhand, a successful season starts before setting foot on the court.

 Tennis is a physically taxing sport, and overuse injuries are common among players.
 While it can be tempting to push through the pain of an injury and continue playing, both injured and non-injured players alike can greatly benefit from physical therapy.

 Physical therapists not only treat overuse injuries such as tennis elbow, rotator cuff tendinitis and muscle strains — they also help prevent them.
 PT’s can assess and correct upper and lower body weakness, core and trunk instability, and dysfunctional movement patterns so that players can be stronger and more efficient on the court.

-“Tennis is a whole-body sport,” said Rebound physical therapist and former University of North Dakota (N.C.A.A.
-Division I) tennis player and youth tennis coach David Bergstrom.
+“Tennis is a whole-body sport,” said Rebound physical therapist David Bergstrom (Bend West clinic).
+Bergstrom is a former University of North Dakota (N.C.A.A.
+Division I) tennis player and youth tennis coach.
 “When players aren’t foundationally strong, the rotation and stress from playing tennis can cause injury.”